Zious11/vegas/nfl-betting-method-draftkings-first-las-vegas.md

-# Evidence-Based +EV NFL Betting: DraftKings-First (Las Vegas Constraints)
+# Evidence-Based +EV NFL Betting: DraftKings & FanDuel-First (Las Vegas Constraints)

 ## Executive Summary
 - **Core edge**: Price.
 Consistently beat the closing line (positive CLV) via fast info, accurate priors, and aggressive line shopping.
-- **Primary sportsbook**: DraftKings.
-Execute bets on DraftKings where legal; in Nevada, use DraftKings as your price benchmark and execute at local books when you can match or improve DK price.
+- **Primary sportsbooks**: DraftKings & FanDuel.
+Execute on DK/FD where legal; in Nevada, use DK/FD as price benchmarks and execute at local books when you can match or improve their prices.
+FanDuel operates retail only at Fremont (no NV mobile).
 - **Risk control**: Small unit sizes and fractional Kelly to survive variance and avoid ruin.
 - **Target markets**: Efficient on sides/totals; more opportunity in props/derivatives and select teasers (only with fair pricing).
 - **Vegas logistics**: In-person app signup, geofencing, cage cash handling; register at multiple operators to shop lines.